 Stawell - Sisters Rocks

-Sisters Rocks are a cluster of huge granite boulders in the bush alongside the Western Highway, a few kilometres outside Stawell.
+Sisters Rocks are a cluster of huge granite boulders in the bush alongside the Western Highway, a few kilometres south-east of Stawell.
 The rocks are spectacular and have been a popular tourist and picnic destination since settlement in the area during the 19th century.

 The rocks are covered in a lot of colourful graffiti (actually more like tagging) which you will either like or hate.
 Some of the graffiti goes back to the late 1800's.
 Tourists and locals would tag their names into the granite surface of Sisters Rocks.
 It is thought that stonemason William Harkness was the first to engrave his name into the rocks in 1866.